Terms and Conditions

 12. Fraud Prevention & Compliance

-1. Fraud Detection: We reserve the right to refuse or terminate services if we suspect any fraudulent activity or misrepresentation in connection with your claim.
+Fraud Detection: We reserve the right to refuse or terminate services if we suspect any fraudulent activity or misrepresentation in connection with your claim.
+You agree to provide authentic and verifiable information and understand that any fraudulent claim may result in legal action.

 13. Assignment and Transfer of Obligations